khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 <br>

 ## w2 module introduction and digital identities
-- overall introduction by Paula, now CSS220 AU clarification
+- intro by Paula / AU clarification
-- I will share my screen on the DAVE and you should also have the page we are looking at open on your computer
+- see DAVE and your PC

 _Everyone logged in to Moodle?
 Did you find the link to this GitHub repository?_